Zowe-Java-SDK/ZosShell/README.md

     connections                         - a list of connection(s)
-    count members                       - return member count in current pwd dataset count datasets                      - return dataset count in current pwd dataset cps | copys <arg> arg>              - where at least one argument is a sequential dataset
-                                        - for sequential dataset copying d | download <arg1> <arg2>          - download arg1 to local c:\ZosShell\pwd where arg1 is member or sequential dataset
+    count members                       - return member count in current pwd dataset count datasets                      - return dataset count in current pwd dataset d | download <arg1> <arg2>          - download arg1 to local c:\ZosShell\pwd where arg1 is member or sequential dataset
                                           and arg2 is optional and only accepts "-b" for binary download
     dj | downloadjob <arg1> <arg2>      - download the latest job log where <arg1> is job name